nabeelp/call-copilot-studio-agent/README.md

-# Copilot Studio Client – Azure Functions with Entra ID Authentication
+# Calling Copilot Studio Agent via Azure Functions

-This solution provides an HTTP-triggered Azure Function app that interacts with Copilot Studio hosted agents, supporting secure Entra ID authentication and pass-through of bearer tokens.
-It is based on a conversion from a console app to a scalable, cloud-ready Azure Functions architecture.

----

-## Web UI for Testing

-A basic web UI is provided in the `src/frontend` folder to help with testing the API and authentication flow.
-This UI allows you to sign in, acquire tokens, and interact with the backend Azure Functions endpoints easily during development.
+This solution demonstrates how to call a Copilot Studio agent using Azure Functions, with a focus on secure authentication and API interaction.
+It includes a simple web UI for testing the API and authentication flow.

 ---